 a player hitting a pickleball hard

 How to Hit a Pickleball Harder?
-The Ultimate Guide
+Step-by-Step Guide

-We’ll discuss some different ways for generating more power on your shots.
+In this article, we’ll discuss some different ways to generate more power on your shots.
 So, if that sounds interesting to you, let us begin.

 Table of Contents

-Professional players use forehand drive to hit the pickleball harder.
+This is because most professional players use forehand drive to power shots.
 In case the ball is on the other side, you can switch hands to hit powerful forehand shots.

 Master the Topspin

-Mastering the topspin will also allow you to generate more power while making sure that the ball doesn’t go out.
+One of the issues you’ll face when hitting hard is that the ball will frequently go out.
+So, to ensure that this doesn’t happen, mastering the topspin is crucial.
 Topspin will enable you to hit hard and allow the ball to drop rather than sail.

 Should You Hit Hard In Pickleball?

-There is no specific answer to this question because it depends entirely on the person.
-We have seen players who love to be bangers and hit pickleball hard using forehand drives, and we have seen players who don’t.
+There is no specific answer to this question because it depends entirely on your style of play.
+Several players love to be hit pickleball hard using forehand drives, while others bank on precision to score points;

 But generally, pickleball is a game of placement and patience, so power alone won’t help you much until you learn to control and place the ball.